jackstenglein/career-fair-api/README.md

 ### Interaction Endpoints

 #### `POST /interaction/new`
-Creates a new interaction between two users.
-The user making the request must be logged in and have an employer or student role.
-The other user must be either an employer or student and the opposite of the user making the request.
+Creates a new interaction between a student and an employer.
+The user making the request must be logged in and have a student role.
+The other user must be an employer.

 Body:
-* `user` (string) - The ID of the user not making the request
+* `employer` (string) - The ID of the employer
-* ``
+* `fair` (string) - The ID of the fair the interaction happened at